glts/vim-cottidie/README.md

 FQA
 ---

-> My tip appears truncated/incomplete/otherwise mangled in the messages
+> The tips appear truncated/incomplete/otherwise mangled in the messages
 > area.

 I'm aware of the issues with `:echo`.
 Hopefully I can find the time to